Job Opportunities

 Research Assistant – Who Does What project

-The “Who Does What” research series is a joint initiative between the Munk School’s Institute on Municipal Finance and Governance and the Urban Policy Lab.
-Each paper in the series will set out the current role municipalities play in a particular policy domain, relative to provincial and federal governments, and feature brief essays from a mix of academics and practitioners proposing changes to current intergovernmental arrangements.
-Twelve papers will be published over two years and cover various topics.
-Focus areas in 2022-23 include: child care, immigration, and long-term care.
+The “Who Does What” research series is a joint initiative between the Institute on Municipal Finance and Governance and the Urban Policy Lab.
+Each paper in the series sets out the current role municipalities play in a particular policy domain, relative to provincial and federal governments, and feature brief essays from a mix of academics and practitioners proposing changes to current intergovernmental arrangements.
+Focus areas for 2023-24 include: Indigenous relations; ambulance services; and mental health/addictions.

 • Workload: up to 40 hours (mainly in the fall)